-Castle Rock Trail is a 5.7 mile lightly trafficked loop trail located near Walnut Creek, CA that features beautiful wild flowers and is rated as moderate.
+Castle Rock Trail is a 5.7 mile lightly trafficked loop trail located near Walnut Creek, California that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 This trail promises a plethora of wildlife and nice views.
 It features part of the American Discovery trail and Coast to Crest trail.
 If you are feeling ambitious you can Summit Mt.
 Diablo Take Castle Rock Trail to any number of the connecting trails make a loop

 Used to Hike this area as a kid before the area was all built up.
 I lived on Comistas and all the land behind us was cattle farming.

 Wonderful trail with lots of streams running through.
 Be prepared to cross multiple creeks that cut across the trail.
 Most streams had rocks you could easily jump on to cross.
 There is a section of the trail that allows dogs off leash.

 Due to the rain we had, a lot of the smaller trails that start from the main trail are closed.
 However, it is so green!
 The greenest I've ever seen!
 And the creek that the trail runs along is moving and noisy!